Shahriar-Hossein/Learning-Platform/README.md

 2. Place the project folder inside `www` directory of Laragon.
 3. Start Laragon and navigate to the project URL.
 4. Import the provided database file into MySQL.
-5. Update database credentials in the `config.php` file.
+5. Update database credentials in the `dbConnection.php` file.
 6. Set up SSLCommerz API credentials for payment integration.
 7. Access the platform and log in as Admin, Teacher, or Student.